brianhill/supernova-observation/analyses/ZTF24aagupsf/index.md

 ### Observations (UTC)

-* March 19, ZTF24aagupsf, observed to be pretty dim
+* March 19, observed, but was so dim, it wasn't even clear that we were seeing it in its host galaxy, so we did not continue